 If you wish to make your own pastry, here’s a Perfect Pie Pastry recipe.

 You can use store bought but if you’ve never made your own it’s not as hard as you think.Jump to Recipe

-The secret to this pie filling is to whip the eggs until they’re foamy, thick and light yellow.
+The secret to the filling in Rhubarb Custard Pie is to whip the eggs until they’re foamy, thick and light yellow.